District Scholarships

 • The District Scholarship Committee determines who receives each District Scholarship.

-• All correspondence about District Scholarships will come via mail and email.
+• All correspondence about District Scholarships will come via email.
 You will receive an email informing you of the District Scholarship Committee’s decision about whether or not you’ve received a District Scholarship.

 Awards